RPT-Canada's steel town still nervous despite tariff reprieve

 The Canadian government has vowed to continue lobbying Washington until the threat of duties disappears.
 Pressed on Trump’s decision to link the exemption to NAFTA, Canadian Foreign Minister Chrystia Freeland said on Thursday that Canada considers the two issues to be totally separate.

-“I think they should get some more backbone,” Steve Kajganic, a retired veteran of the Stelco mill and a second-generation steelworker, said of the Canadian government.
-“Stand up for our country, instead of selling it out.”
+“I think they should get some more backbone,” Steve Kajganic, a retired veteran of the Stelco mill and a second-generation steelworker, said of the Canadian government.“Stand up for our country, instead of selling it out.”
 (Editing by Denny Thomas and Jeffrey Benkoe)